Lildadyoo/ADG-/public/images/hero/README.md

 - **Format**: JPG or PNG (JPG recommended for smaller file sizes)
 - **Size**: Recommended 1920x1080 pixels (16:9 aspect ratio) or larger
 - **File Naming**: Use descriptive names:
+  - `home-hero.jpg` - For the Home page
   - `about-hero.jpg` - For the About page
-  - `home-hero.jpg` - For the Home page
+  - `gallery-hero.jpg` - For the Gallery page
   - `programs-hero.jpg` - For the Programs page
-  - etc.
+  - `get-involved-hero.jpg` - For the Get Involved page
+  - `news-hero.jpg` - For the News page
+  - `contact-hero.jpg` - For the Contact page

 ## Image Guidelines